M. C. Davar: Life in independent India

 Davar headed the All-India Refugee Convention and was a member of the High Power Committee on Refugee Rehabilitation in which roles he worked for the rehabilitation of refugees from Pakistan in Haryana and Delhi where refugee colonies such as Rajendra Nagar and Lajpat Nagar were established.

 Davar was an advocate of peace between India and Pakistan, leading a goodwill mission to Pakistan in 1955 and advocating a no war pact between the two nations as president of the council of Indo-Pakistan affairs.
 His proposal for a confederation with Pakistan, made in 1956, was endorsed by Prime Minister Jawaharlal Nehru.
 Following the birth of Bangladesh in 1971, Davar expanded the proposal for the confederation to include that country as well.

 Although a supporter of close ties between India and China, he became a bitter critic of China after the Indo-China War of 1962 during which he made an appeal to every family to donate 'one man and one tola gold' to defeat the Chinese forces.
 Throughout his career Davar was a supporter of Jawaharlal Nehru, campaigning for him at Phulpur in the General elections of 1952, 1957 and 1962 and later campaigning for Vijayalakshmi Pandit in the by-election of 1964 necessitated by Nehru's demise.
 Following Nehru's death, Davar advocated the establishment of a Nehru Peace Foundation to promote disarmament and universal peace.
-He contested against Zakir Hussain in the Presidential Election of 1967.
+He contested against Zakir Husain in the Presidential Election of 1967.